spacerkt/nestjs-clickup/README.md

 - CRUD Task

+- OAuth

+- Team

 ## Incoming Features

 ## Why this module have only these features?

 This project was initialized based on one requirement: create an task in Clickup based on an event.
-Because of that, right now it's the only feature implemented.
-Feel free to add more features, send us your pull request!
+That been saied, new features and improvements are added quite slowly.
+Feel free to contribute, send us your pull request!

 ## Installation